 - Migrate the accounts to a clean server and reinstall the hacked server.

 - Restore the server from a snapshot.
 However, the server could have been compromised long before the issue was known.
 If so, this solution may still leave the server compromised.

-If you believe your server has been compromised, we recommend you contact cPanel Support.
-If Support determines that your server is compromised, you or your system administrator will need to follow the solutions above to resolve the issue.
+If you believe your server has been compromised, we recommend you contact cPanel Technical Support.
+If we determine that your server is compromised, you or your system administrator will need to follow the solutions above to resolve the issue.